Sample report

 A plain-language statement of the review's scope, assumptions, and limits — included in every report alongside the mandatory disclaimer below.

-This Requirements Review is prepared for executive review only.
+This Policy Review is prepared for executive review only.
 It is not legal advice, not a coverage opinion, not a broker review, not an actuarial determination, and not a claim determination.
 The review is based only on uploaded documents, company-provided information, industry assumptions, and directional scenario modeling.
 Final reliance requires review of the complete policy package, declarations, endorsements, application materials, underwriting submissions, and business-specific facts with appropriate broker, carrier, legal, financial, and cybersecurity advisor involvement.